-H. Investments in Government-Sponsored Enterprises
+I. Investments in Government-Sponsored Enterprises

 The senior preferred stock and associated warrants for the purchase of common stock in the GSEs (Fannie Mae and Freddie Mac) are presented at their fair value.
 SPSPAs, which Treasury entered into with each GSE when they were placed under conservatorship, can result in payments to the GSEs when, at the end of any quarter, the FHFA, acting as the conservator, determines that the liabilities of either GSE exceed its respective assets.
-Such payments result in an increase to the investment in the GSEs' senior preferred stock, with a corresponding decrease to cash held by Treasury.
+Such payments result in an increase to the investment in the GSEs' senior preferred stock, with a corresponding decrease to cash held by Treasury for government-wide operations.
 In addition, the investments in the GSEs will increase, based on the quarterly earnings of the GSEs, up to the adjusted capital reserve amounts set for each GSE.

 The valuation to estimate the investment's fair value incorporates forecasts, projections, and cash flow analyses.
 Changes in valuation, including impairments, are deemed usual and recurring and thus are recorded as exchange transactions on the Statement of Net Cost and investments in GSEs on the Balance Sheet.
-The government also records dividends related to these investments as exchange transactions and accrues when declared.
+The government also records dividends related to these investments as exchange transactions which are accrued when declared.

 The potential liabilities to the GSEs, if any, are assessed annually and recorded at the gross estimated amount.
-For more detailed information on investments in GSEs, refer to Note 8-Investments in Government-Sponsored Enterprises.
+For additional information on investments in GSEs, refer to Note 9-Investments in Government-Sponsored Enterprises.

-I. Federal Debt
+J. Federal Debt and Interest Payable

-U.S. Treasury securities are debt instruments issued to raise money needed to operate the federal government and pay off maturing obligations.
-Treasury issues these debt instruments to the public in the form of marketable bills, notes, bonds, TIPS and FRNs, and in the form of non-marketable securities including Government Account Series securities, U.S. Savings

-Securities, and State and Local Government Series securities.
+Treasury securities are debt instruments issued to raise money needed to operate the federal government and pay off maturing obligations.
+Treasury issues these debt instruments to the public in the form of marketable bills, notes, bonds, TIPS and FRNs, and in the form of non-marketable securities including Government Account Series securities, U.S. Savings Securities, and State and Local Government Series securities.
 The amount of the debt, or principal, is also called the security's face value or par value.
 To accurately reflect the federal debt, Treasury records principal transactions with the public at par value at the time of the transaction.
 Certain Treasury securities are issued at a discount or premium.
-These discounts and premiums are amortized over the term of the security using an interest method for all long-term securities and the straight line method for short-term securities.
-In addition, the principal for TIPS is adjusted daily over the life of the security based on the CPI-U; and FRNs pay interest quarterly based on the interest rate at the time of payment.
-Accrued interest on Treasury securities held by the public is recorded as an expense when incurred, instead of when paid.
+These discounts and premiums are amortized over the term of the security using an interest method for all long-term securities (term greater than one year) and the straight-line method for short-term securities (term of one year or less).
+In addition, the principal for TIPS is adjusted daily based on the Consumer Price Index for all Urban Consumers.
+Certain Treasury securities also pay interest.
+For marketable securities, Treasury issues notes and bonds that pay semi-annual interest based on the security's stated interest rate, while FRNs, which have interest rates that are indexed to the highest accepted discount rate of the most recent Treasury 13-week bill auction, pay interest quarterly based on the interest rate at the time of payment.
+TIPS, on the other hand, pay a semi-annual fixed rate of interest applied to the inflation-adjusted principal.
+However, for all security types accrued interest is recorded as an expense when incurred, instead of when paid.
+See Note 12-Federal Debt and Interest Payable for additional information.

-J. Federal Employee and Veteran Benefits Payable
+K. Federal Employee and Veteran Benefits Payable